alkasir/alkasir/README.md

 time, some public CI service will be configured as well in a not to distant future.

-**The commit history of this repository will be fully replaced continuously by a script during the initial open sourcing phase until https://github.com/alkasir/alkasir/issues/1 is resolved and/or this notice is removed.
-The contents of this repository is currently autogeneratet by a script**

 ## Hacking

 Se [hacking](hacking.md) for information on how to set up an development environment.